vincentxa847/From_Raw_Data_to_Differential_Expression/README.md

 [Stringtie](https://doi.org/10.1038/nprot.2016.095) that computing bases on the building of flow network is utilized to perform assembly and quantification of transcripts.
 Then, prepDE.py from Stringtie turns the GTF file producing by stringtie into expression matrix.

-Differential expression (DE) analysis is conducted using [DESeq2](https://doi.org/10.1186/s13059-014-0550-8), which is featured with the shrinkage for dispersion and fold-change estimation to deal with small sample sizes and heteroskedasticity. (*Differential_expression_analysis.R*)
+Differential expression (DE) analysis is performed using [DESeq2](https://doi.org/10.1186/s13059-014-0550-8), which is featured with the shrinkage for dispersion and fold-change estimation to deal with small sample sizes and heteroskedasticity. (*Differential_expression_analysis.R*)
 ### Dataset Used
-Raw data files
+Raw data files (not provided here)
 - s1.c2.fq -> group “A” replicate 1
 - s2.c2.fq -> group “A” replicate 2
 - s3.c2.fq -> group “A” replicate 3